kranzky/insoluble/folly.md

 With an epiphany, they completed setting up camp, feeling a sense of joy.

 As the group settled in for the night, Mike furrowed his brow and exclaimed, "Furiously green banana clusters, nostrils!"
 They all turned to look at him, puzzled by his outburst.
 Mike sheepishly laughed, trying to cover up his embarrassment.
 "Sorry, guys," he said, "I was just remembering this weird dream I had last night."
 The others shook their heads, amused by Mike's random comment, but it did serve to lighten the mood around the campfire.
 As they continued to share stories and laughter, the Princess couldn't help but feel a spark of hope for their journey.
 Despite the challenges they faced, their camaraderie and determination seemed to be growing stronger every day.

-"Huh, this rich bit is trouble to read."

 "Blargh, zibber, talf!"
 Mike exclaimed in gibberish, clearly feeling overwhelmed by the rich information before him.
 "I can't make sense of these symbols," he said, frustration evident on his face, "It's like trying to relish in the ridiculousness of expecting an outward sign from these highly taught fools!"
 The rest of the group looked at the page, puzzled and equally at a loss for understanding the complex writings.
 They knew that the answers they sought were within their grasp, yet they remained just out of reach.